nordic-institute/REST-adapter-service/documentation/Configuring-Rest-Adapter-Service-provider.md

 ### Prerequisites

-Before configuring REST Gateway Provider for X-Road the following conditions must be met:
+Before configuring Rest Adapter Service Provider for X-Road the following conditions must be met:

 * organization must be registered as X-Road member
 * Security Server installation must be completed